gusmairs/flask-app/README.md

-### Basic Flask-jQuery-Ajax setup with MongoDB backend
+### Basic Flask-jQuery-Ajax setup with SQLite backend

-Shows how the web app parts fit together, avoids any Jinja templating, demo of live MongoDB access and editing.
-See other branches in this repo for file-based simple versions.
+Shows how the web app parts fit together, avoids any Jinja templating, demo of live SQLite access and editing.
+See other branches in this repo for demo of other DB backends.

-This 'click' version demonstrates a clickable row that retrieves and displays more detail.
+This version also demonstrates a clickable row that retrieves and displays more detail.